Ambroise-D/pylogfunctionusage/readme.md

 ## Installation

-you can clone the repository and install it from source:
+You can pip install:
 ```bash
 pip install pylogfunctionusage
 ```
+Or you can clone the repository and install it from source:

 ```bash
 git clone https://github.com/Ambroise-D/pylogfunctionusage.git
 cd pylogfunctionusage